Eagle Scout Forms

 What position in the troop/team/crew/ship qualify as “positions of responsibility?”

-These are listed in the Boy Scout Handbook for troops and teams and in the Venturer Handbook for Venturers, including Sea Scouts.
+These are listed in the Scouts BSA Handbook for Troops, in the Venturing Handbook for Venturers, and the Sea Scout Manual for Sea Scouts.
 The positions are also listed under requirement 4 on the Eagle Scout application.
-Note, though, that when changes are made, they often appear in the Boy Scout Requirements book before they appear in the Boy Scout Handbook.
-Be sure to use the current edition of the Boy Scout Requirements book.
+Note, though, that when changes are made, they often appear in the Scouts BSA Requirements book before they appear in the Scouts BSA Handbook.
+Be sure to use the current edition of the Scouts BSA Requirements book.

 What must the Scout do or accomplish in his “position of responsibility” in order for it to count?

 He must “serve actively.”
-Boy Scout Handbook.
-The Scoutmaster decides and the board of review reviews what service in sufficient, but they are not ed to add to the requirements nor to reduce them.
-Duties for Varsity positions are described in the Varsity Scout Leader Guidebook, and duties for Venturer positions are described in the Venturer Handbook.
+Scouts BSA Handbook.
+The Scoutmaster decides and the board of review reviews what service in sufficient, but they are not permitted to add to the requirements nor to reduce them.
+Duties for Varsity positions are described in the Varsity Scout Leader Guidebook, and duties for Venturer positions are described in the Venturing Handbook.
 The requirement is not “leadership,” but rather “responsibility.”
 (He shows leadership in his project.)
 See section 184.108.40.206 of the Guide to Advancement for more details.

 What is the date to use for the date a rank or a merit badge was earned?